RylandB/Proposal-Generator/Documentation/Testing.md

 ##### All backend tests are contained within the CS495-Capstone-Puma.UnitTests Project

 ## Logic Testing
 To run tests, open the IDE's Test Explorer.
+Run all tests in the project.
+If you are using Jetbrains Rider, right click the project and choose "Run Unit Tests"

 The tests currently existing in the code are as follows:
 - TestLoadConfig
   - Tests the proper initialization of Handler class
 - TestPostAccessToken